BoodooaMonish/deciphersnips/README.md

 3. **Calling the elements commands**

-The third step in the workflow 2 is different from that of the workflow 1 as we call each element command first instead of calling it as the last step. <br/>Use the columns in the [Keyboard Commands](#keyboard-commands) to check which keyboard shortcut/Command Name is used for which element.
+The third step in the workflow 2 is different from that of the workflow 1 as we call each element's command first instead of calling it as the last step. <br/>Use the columns in the [Keyboard Commands](#keyboard-commands) to check which keyboard shortcut/Command Name is used for which element.

 The example below shows the command for each element being called for a grid style single select question.